uniqys/UniqysKitDocs/docs/introduction/what-is-uniqys-kit.md

 # What is Uniqys Kit?

-Uniqys Kit is a blockchain platform, designed for developers to easily build and users to casually use decentralized application (DApps).
+Uniqys Kit is a blockchain platform designed for developers to easily create, and users to casually use decentralized application (DApps).

-## Motivation

 In a design where transactions of multiple DApps are handled in one blockchain, when a large number of transactions are issued at a certain DApp, the performance of the entire chain is degraded.
-As a result, other DApps will have adverse effects such as delayed uptake of transactions.
+Developers are able to build their own blockchain to avoid influence from other DApps, but the learning cost for building a blockchain and very high, and it is hard to maintain the security even when they built one.
-With this, the barriers for new developers to build a new DApp is large, and our goal which is to "Make DApps closer to users" will be far away.
+As a result, there is a large barrier for new developers to create a new DApp, and our goal, to "Make DApps closer to users", will be far away.
-Uniqys Kit is one of the solutions to that problem.
+Uniqys Kit is one of the solution for that problem.

 Uniqys Kit has two main components: Chain Core and Easy Framework.
 Chain Core provides a blockchain infrastructure that works as a sidechain.